Orlando Trejo is B.Sc, M.Sc. in Electronics Engineering and PhD Candidate in Electrical Engineering.

 Currently, he performs as instructor of online courses and digital learning adviser for Barbara Oakley, McMaster University and Coursera, leading the MOOCs Aprendiendo a Aprender and Mindshift (Spanish version).
 At the online education scene, he collaborates with EdTech initiatives such as ClassCentral and the MIT Teaching Systems Lab.

-He is also the Vice Chair of the IEEE EDS/CAS/PELS Chapter Venezuela, and as former professor from Universidad Simón Bolívar he taught courses for students at the Electronics and Circuits Department.
+He is also the Vice Chair of the IEEE EDS/CAS/PELS Chapter Venezuela, and as professor from Universidad Simón Bolívar he teaches courses for students at the Electronics and Circuits Department.
 His research is oriented towards electrical engineering and online learning, and he is also fond of topics in neuroscience and cognitive behavior.

 As an early adopter of Coursera and online learning—I completed my first MOOC back in 2012—I realized education was about to experiment a radical shift in the hands of technology.
 How could I, dweller of a troubled third world country such as Venezuela, be enrolled in the same online courses taught to Stanford graduates?